If you wish to offer housing, you will find hereby several useful information regarding the steps to undertake in order to do so.

 There are 2 ways of posting your housing offer:

-- UNIL-EPFL housing database: You only need to create an account for free and to follow the steps to publish your ad.
+- UNIL-EPFL housing portal: You only need to create an account for free and to follow the steps to publish your ad.
 These offers will be accessible to all UNIL and EPFL students and PhD students.
-The apartments, houses, and studios’ list is also forwarded to EPFL secretaries who will forward it to professors, academic guests, and other EPFL visitors if needed.

 - EPFL intranet (only in French) which access is strictly reserved to EPFL secretaries.
 You can email us your ad and we will take care of its publication for you.
 The ads on this platform are mainly dedicated to professors, academic guests, and post-docs with higher budgets than those of the students.

 EPFL declines all responsibility on the outcome of discussions with potential tenants.

 Conditions for the publication of ads:

 Because posting an announcement on our database is open to everyone, we are obliged to refuse to post announcements that state or imply the following:

 - Preference for students of a certain race, nationality or religion (or a refusal to offer housing to students of certain races, nationalities, or religions).